Beerooke31/CupcakeSmash2025/content/step_1/_index.md

-+++
+---
-title = "1.
+#"1.
 Getting Started"
 weight = 1
 chapter = true
 pre = ""
-+++
+---

 # What we're doing

-We're building a game called DDDiamond Smash using a programming language called Javascript.
+We're building a game called Cupcake Smash using a programming language called Javascript.

-To build DDDiamond Smash, we're using an online tool called CodePen, which is a platform that makes it easy to build and experiment with HTML, CSS and JavaScript, without needing to download or set up any special software.
+To build Cupcake Smash, we're using an online tool called CodePen, which is a platform that makes it easy to build and experiment with HTML, CSS and JavaScript, without needing to download or set up any special software.

 You will need a CodePen account to build your own game, head over there now to [create your free account](https://codepen.io).

 We've put together a template that already has a lot of the game elements and styles set up - we just need to write the JavaScript to get it working!
 [Click here to get the template](https://codepen.io/shecodesaus/pen/YzmJoZq/right?editors=0010).

 To create your own copy of the game to work with, click the **Fork** button in the bottom right corner in CodePen (see the screenshot below).
-This will let you save your own copy of DDDiamond Smash so you can come back to it and share it.
+This will let you save your own copy of Cupcake Smash so you can come back to it and share it.

 ![](images/fork.png)